TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 20/2 Chronicles 20.17.md

 ---

-Ye shall not need to fight in this [battle] : set yourselves, stand ye still, and see the salvation of Jehovah with you, O Judah and Jerusalem; fear not, nor be dismayed: to-morrow go out against them: for Jehovah is with you.
+You will not need to fight this battle.
+Set yourselves, stand still, and see the salvation of Yahweh with you, O Judah and Jerusalem.
+Don't be afraid, nor be dismayed.
+Go out against them tomorrow, for Yahweh is with you.'"